 When you are using this policy, you should monitor the cluster startup to identify what servers are running on each server.
 You can then perform a manual failback, if necessary, to place the system in a balanced configuration.

 Other Fusion Middleware components are better suited for the Auto-Migrate Failure-Recovery Services policy.
+With this policy, the services hosted by the migratable target will start only if the migratable target's User Preferred Server (UPS) is started.

 For more information, see Policies for Manual and Automatic Service Migration in Administering Clusters for Oracle WebLogic Server.